the view towards Capo di Feno

 3 Days in Bordeaux – solo travel in the south of France

 4 nights, and a total of 3 days in Bordeaux, was the perfect amount of time to spend in the city.
-Although solo travel to Bordeaux might not be particularly common, it's definitely a brilliant city to explore on your own.
-Bordeaux, world famous producer of wines since roughly the 8th century, is perhaps one… Continue reading 3 Days in Bordeaux – solo travel in the south of France
+Although solo travel to Bordeaux might not be particularly common, it's definitely a brilliant city to explore on your own, and I definitely feel that I made the most of everything this elegant city… Continue reading 3 Days in Bordeaux – solo travel in the south of France

 the Ionian Sea